Effects of Prescription Drug Abuse

 This class of drug includes sedatives of the benzodiazepine class, sleep aids like Ambien and Lunesta, and barbiturates like Seconal and Nembutal.
 These drugs can also slow respiration and also heart rate, so present an increased risk when combined with other drugs, including opiates or alcohol.

-A person coming off central nervous system (CNS) depressants should be monitored by a qualified doctors as seizures can occur.
-CNS depressants slow the brain's activity so when the drug is withdrawn, the brain activity can rebound into a seizure or other problems.
+A person coming off central nervous system (CNS) depressants should be monitored by a qualified doctor as seizures can occur.
+CNS depressants slow the brain’s activity so when the drug is withdrawn, the brain activity can rebound into a seizure or other problems.
 A person may have difficulty with memory when abusing a CNS depressant.

 Benzodiazepines are used for their euphoric effects, and may be combined with alcohol or cocaine to offset certain undesirable effects or augment the intoxicating effect of the other drug.
 Drivers abusing these drugs have a significantly greater risk of having an accident, especially when young.
 In 2008, there were 271,698 visits to emergency rooms as a result of having problems with benzodiazepines.
 Xanax was the benzodiazepine most frequently associated with trips to the ER.